russor/crazierl/README.md

 erlang-tcpip enables a basic tcp-ip stack, and there is an example dhcp client, ntp client, and simple http server.

-Dist works, with -proto_dist gen_tcp, a custom epmd, and a little help here and there with cookies and things.
+Dist works (milestone 2), with -proto_dist gen_tcp, a custom epmd, and a little help here and there with cookies and things.

 [See the demo](https://crazierl.org/demo.html) Note: crazierl does not